 If your budget is tight, rather than fencing in your entire pasture with a predator-proof fence, you can create a night pen for your goats.
 Using optimal fencing materials, you should build this night pen around your goats’ shelter so they can get out of the elements at night.
 The night-pen should be open during the day to allow your goats to forage.
-The National Institute of Food and Agriculture has great goat fencing information here, or see this article by the Oklahoma State Extension Office.

 Portable Electric Netting

 Next, I prefer portable electric netting.
 I got mine from premier1.com.
 My portable fence moves and takes about 15-20 minutes to take down and set up.
 I use the portable fence for the small patches and awkward areas of my field and yard.

 I like moving my goats around the field relatively quickly, letting certain areas rest, and offering my goats various grazing options.
 And because I don’t need much of it, it is cost-effective.

 And keep in mind that whichever fence option you choose, it should reach at least 5-6 feet high to keep your goats in and discourage predation.
 Ideally, you can fence your entire property.
 Still, remember that most perimeter fences will not fully protect your goats from predators.